Quantum-MultiScale/DFTpy/README.md

    - For Python 3.9–3.11, all optional dependencies can be installed, so `--all-extras` will work.
    - For Python 3.12+, some optional dependencies (listed under [project.optional-dependencies]) are currently unavailable.
 In this case, omit the `--all-extras` flag.

+### How to Add and Run Tests

+We have a *tests* module where developers can place their test files.
+It is in the top level of this project.
+We have already included some example test cases in it.

+The **tests** module consists of two submodules:
+- **unit** for unit tests.
+- **integration** for integration tests.

+There are no specific layout requirements for integration tests.
+However, for unit tests, we follow a structured
+convention: if there is a source file in *src/dftpy/xxx.py*, its corresponding test cases should be in *tests/unit/test_xxx.py*.

+We use **pytest** as our test framework.
+Its configuration is defined in the [tool.pytest.ini_options] section of *pyproject.toml*. **pytest** follows specific rules for identifying tests in a project (details can be found in its documentation).
+One such rule is that any function whose name starts or ends with `test` will be automatically recognized as a test by **pytest**.